Burhar

 Burhar is a town and nagar panchayat in Shahdol district in the state of Madhya Pradesh, India.
 Burhar was named after Budhi Mata, a local deity.
 It also has a temple belonging to her, in Purani Basti.
 Burhar is one of the fastest emerging commercial hubs of the division due to its geographical location.

 Demographics

 As of the 2011 Census of India, Burhar had a population of 19,289 of which 10,020 were male and 9,269 female, giving a sex ratio of 925.
 There were 2307 children aged 0–6 = 11.96% of the city population.
 The literacy rate was 83.7% - male 89.12% and female 77.92% - significantly higher than the state average of 69.32%.

 Geography

 Burhar in Shahdol district is located approximate 80 km far from Amarkantak, a hill station.
 It also serves as a connection to prominent cities like Jabalpur, Rewa and Katni.
 There is a square at Burhar called Jaitpur Chauraha.

 Economy

 Burhar is situated in between many small villages, coal mines, power hubs and industries.
 Rich coal mines are situated nearby.
 Reliance Petroleum has a gas mine of coal bed methane gas near Burhar under RIL CBM project.
+Orient Paper Mills and Hukamchand Jute Mill are located near Budhar which gives it economic strength.